AmberELEC/website/docs/Getting-to-Know-AmberELEC.md

 - [cloud-sync-rules.conf](https://github.com/351ELEC/351ELEC/blob/main/packages/sysutils/rclone/cloud-sync-rules.conf)

 ## Using the Movie Player
-351ELEC includes a movie player that can play a variety of file formats, and use the handheld controls to skip forward, skip backwards, pause, and exit.
+AmberELEC includes a movie player that can play a variety of file formats, and use the handheld controls to skip forward, skip backwards, pause, and exit.

 ### Movie Path
 If the path is not created by default, it is ok to create it as below.
 The directory name is case sensitive.